port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/dynatrace.md

   Note the value of the `blueprint` key - if you want to use a hardcoded string, you need to encapsulate it in 2 sets of quotes, for example use a pair of single-quotes (`'`) and then another pair of double-quotes (`"`)
   :::

+## Configuring real-time updates

+Currently, the Dynatrace API lacks support for programmatic webhook creation.
+To set up a webhook configuration in Dynatrace for sending alert notifications to the Ocean integration, follow these steps:

+### Prerequisite

+Prepare a webhook `URL` using this format: `{app_host}/integration/events`.
+The `app_host` parameter should match the ingress or external load balancer where the integration will be deployed.
+For example, if your ingress or load balancer exposes the Dynatrace Ocean integration at `https://myservice.domain.com`, your webhook `URL` should be `https://myservice.domain.com/integration/events`.

+### Create a webhook in Dynatrace

+1. Go to Dynatrace;
+2. Go to **Settings** > **Integration** > **Problem notifications**.;
+3. Select **Add notification**;
+4. Select **Custom integration** from the available notification types;
+5. Configure the notification using the following details;
+   1. `Enabled` - ensure the notification is enabled;
+   2. `Display name` - use a meaningful name such as Port Ocean Webhook;
+   3. `Webhook URL` - enter the value of the `URL` you created above.;
+   4. Enable **Call webhook is new events merge into existing problems**;
+   5. `Custom payload` - You can leave the default as is or customize to your taste, the only important thing is the `ProblemID` key.
+The webhook integration will not work without it.
+   6. `Alerting profile` - select the corresponding alerting profile
+   7. Leave the rest of the fields as is;
+6. Click **Save changes**

 ### Ingest data into Port

 To ingest Dynatrace objects using the [integration configuration](#configuration-structure), you can follow the steps below: